Anew McMaster: Stage career

-Aged 19 'Mac' McMaster gave up a career in banking to pursue one on the stage.
+Aged 19, 'Mac' McMaster gave up a career in banking to pursue one on the stage.
 He moved to Ireland and toured that country with the O’Brien-Ireland theatrical company from 1910 to 1914.
 Success quickly followed with his appearance as Jack O'Hara in Paddy the Next Best Thing at the Savoy Theatre (1920).
-From 1921 he toured Australia in this and other plays, and in 1925 formed his own company, the McMaster Intimate Theatre Company, a 'fit-up' company to tour in the works of Shakespeare, mainly in Ireland but also in Britain and Australia, touring with his theatrical company until 1959.
-One of the last actor-managers "of the old school - and an epitome of the type", on occasions McMaster would persuade a 'big name' to act with his company as a draw for audiences, and Frank Benson (1928), Sara Allgood (1929) and Mrs Patrick Campbell appeared with him.
+From 1921 he toured Australia in this and other plays, and in 1925 formed his own company, the McMaster Intimate Theatre Company, a 'fit-up' company to tour in the works of Shakespeare, mainly in Ireland but also in Britain and Australia; he toured with his theatrical company until 1959.
+One of the last actor-managers "of the old school – and an epitome of the type", on occasions McMaster would persuade a 'big name' to act with his company as a draw for audiences, and Frank Benson (1928), Sara Allgood (1929) and Mrs Patrick Campbell appeared with him.

-In 1933 at the Shakespeare Memorial Theatre in Stratford-upon-Avon he appeared as Hamlet opposite Esme Church as Gertrude, Coriolanus, Macduff in Macbeth, Leonato in Much Ado About Nothing, Prince Escalus in Romeo and Juliet, and Petruchio in The Taming of the Shrew.
+In 1933, at the Shakespeare Memorial Theatre in Stratford-upon-Avon, he appeared as Hamlet opposite Esme Church as Gertrude, Coriolanus, Macduff in Macbeth, Leonato in Much Ado About Nothing, Prince Escalus in Romeo and Juliet, and Petruchio in The Taming of the Shrew.
 His greatest roles were as Othello and as Shylock in The Merchant of Venice, to which he added King Lear in 1952.
 Just before World War II he and his company appeared at the Chiswick Empire in a Shakespeare season.
 He toured the United States as James Tyrone in Eugene O'Neill's Long Day's Journey into Night in 1956.
 Having ‘a great organ voice’, Harold Pinter, who acted in his company in Ireland from 1951 to 1953 and called him 'Perhaps the greatest actor-manager of his time', later described McMaster as ‘evasive, proud, affectionate, shrewd, merry’.
 In his brief biography Mac (1968), Pinter recalled, "Mac gave about a half dozen magnificent performances of Othello while I was with him...
 At his best he was the finest Othello I have see.
 [He] stood dead in the centre of the role, and the great sweeping symphonic playing would begin, the rare tension and release within him, the arrest, the swoop, the savagery, the majesty and repose."